 - Constellations - orbital types, uses and advantages

-Uses SaVi.
+Uses SaVi and ns satellite constellation plot scripts.
 See also earlier constellations tutorial.

 Constellations - orbital types, uses and advantages (5.9M)

 - Link properties advertisement from modem to router

 IETF 72, Dublin, August 2008.

 Link properties advertisement from modem to router (70K)